rust-lang/rfcs/text/0000-variadic-tuples.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

+* Tuple expansion may not be reserved only for _variadic tuple_, maybe it can be used as well on fixed arity tuple as well?
+(For consistency)
+* When using dynamic libraries, client libraries may relies that the host contains code up to a specific tuple arity.
+So we need to have a way to enforce the compiler to generate all the implementation up to a specific tuple arity.
+(12 will keep backward comptibility with current `std` impl)

 - What parts of the design do you expect to resolve through the RFC process before this gets merged?
 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

 # Future possibilities
 [future-possibilities]: #future-possibilities

+* Be able to create identifiers in an expansion form from the _variadic tuple_.
+  For instance, if `..#T` is `A, B, C`, then `let ({ref v%T%}#..) = value;` expands to `let (ref vA, ref vB, ref vC) = value;`

 Think about what the natural extension and evolution of your proposal would be and how it would affect the language and project as a whole in a holistic